RomanKue/docs-example/docs/dev-ops-handbook/accesses.md

 More information can be found [here](https://atc.bmwgroup.net/confluence/x/BqMMvw).

+# Azure Self Service Portal

+In order to get access to the [Azure Self Service Portal](https://manage.azure.bmw.cloud/), a user needs to be assigned a role in this portal.
+This can be done in the `Users > Assign User` section.
+This will also provide access to the Azure subscription (FPC default user role).
+If only access to the subscription is needed, please see the following section.

 # Azure Subscriptions

 The Azure Subscription accesses are managed by several ADGR Groups.
 In order to have access to one or the other Azure